Ruger M77 Hawkeye .223 Rem. Rifle

-If I graded the Ruger Hawkeye all by itself, it would have easily gained the rating of "nice rifle," or perhaps a very good rifle.
-It didn’t, though, suffering by comparison.
-This illustrates the value of head-to-head comparisons with a critical eye, rather than testing in a vacuum.
+If I graded the Ruger Hawkeye all by itself, it would have easily gained a rating of "nice rifle," or perhaps "very good rifle."
+However, for this review I had a CZ rifle and a Savage rifle on hand for comparison and in some areas the Hawkeye suffered by comparison.
+This illustrates the value of head-to-head comparisons with a critical eye

-The action appears to be the well-known KM77 MKII variant.
-This is an investment cast, controlled feed action with a nicely turned bolt handle for good scope clearance and has been covered in detail in previous Guns and Shooting Online reviews.
-(See the Product Review Page.)
+The action is an investment cast, controlled feed type with a nicely turned, stainless steel bolt handle for good scope clearance and has been covered in detail in previous Guns and Shooting Online reviews.
+(See the Product Reviews page.)

-The Hawkeye has an internal, staggered cartridge, sheet steel, box magazine of the Mauser 98 type with a hinged floorplate.
+The Hawkeye has an internal, staggered cartridge, sheet steel, box magazine of the Mauser 98 type with a hinged floor plate.
 The floor plate release and trigger guard are very nicely done.
-There is no attempt to free-float the barrel; it maintains essentially full wood contact all the way from the tip of the forend to the action.
+There is no attempt to free-float the barrel; it maintains essentially full wood contact all the way from the tip of the fore end to the action.

-At the end of the day, despite the Ruger’s strong action, attention to build detail, nice wood, scope rings and clean lines, I decided that I could do better with the other brands.
+At the end of the day, I appreciated the Rugerís strong action, attention to build detail, nice wood, scope rings and clean lines.
+Its handling, trigger and out of the box accuracy, not so much.

 Note: Several additional Ruger M77 rifle reviews can be found on the Product Reviews page.